So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 Now let’s take a look at each of these more closely.

 #1.
-Outsourcing blog writing can free up your valuable time.
+Outsourcing blog writing can free up your precious time.

 Without a doubt!

-As I mentioned earlier, we all live very busy lives.
+As I hinted earlier, we all live very busy lives.

 When it comes to running your online business or your blog, there’s just so many things involved.

-Sometimes it’s hard to play the roll of being everyone and being everywhere.
+Sometimes it’s hard to play the role of being everyone, and being everywhere.

-Whether you’re a freelance web designer like myself, a graphic designer, a business coach, a virtual assistant, a business mentor, an author and speaker, what ever your skill-set may be, you have your work cut out.
+Whether you’re a freelance web designer like myself, or a graphic designer, or a business coach, a virtual assistant, a business mentor, an author, or public speaker, whatever your skill-set may be, you have your work cut out.

-Then there’s scheduling and managing appointments, attending to clients, doing consultancy work, providing services, dealing with discrepancies, accountancy and the list goes on and on…
+Then there’s scheduling and managing your client appointments and providing services to them, dealing with discrepancies, accountancy work, oh the list goes on and on…

-Then… Amongst all of that, you’ve got to find time to sit down to write amazing, compelling, useful blog content and engage with your audience on a regular basis.
+And on top of all of this, you’ve got to find time to create amazing content and engage with your readers, your audience on a regular basis.

 #2.
-Can give your blog readers some fresh alternatives and perspectives.
+Outsourced blog content can give your readers some fresh new perspectives.

 #3.
-Can help to boost your blog authority and credibility
+Outsourcing can help to boost your blog authority and add value.